Kees van der Pijl: Modes of foreign relations

 In the Modes of foreign relations project, sponsored by the Leverhulme Trust under a major research fellowship 2006–2009, Van der Pijl argues that inter-state relations (as well as the national state form itself) are transient, historical forms of more fundamental foreign relations.
 Just as Marx developed a critique of equilibrium economics by claiming that this was only one ‘mode of production’, which had been preceded and would be followed by others, Van der Pijl in this project challenges the 'IR' paradigm.
 Modes of foreign relations include a tribal, an empire/nomad, the sovereign equality, and the global governance modes; in each, a specific way occupation of space, its protection, and the exchange with others, are made possible by a given level of civilisation.

-Controversy
+Controversies

-Van der Pijl has claimed that Israelis brought down the Twin Towers during the 9/11 attacks 'with help from Zionists in the US government'.
-The University of Sussex started a procedure to investigate accusations of antisemitism and demanded that Van der Pijl would make "a public apology on social media, acknowledging the hurt that your actions have caused and distancing yourself formally from anti-Semitism in any form." and remove the tweet which started the row.
+In 2018, Van der Pijl said that Israelis brought down the Twin Towers during the 9/11 attacks "with help from Zionists in the US government", leading to condemnation by Jewish groups and others.
+The University of Sussex started a procedure to investigate accusations of antisemitism, asking that Van der Pijl make "a public apology on social media, acknowledging the hurt that your actions have caused and distancing yourself formally from anti-Semitism in any form" and remove the tweet which started the row.
 Van der Pijl refused to do so and decided to resign from his emeritus status on 14 March 2019.

+In 2018, van der Pijl published the book Flight MH17, Ukraine and the New Cold War, in which he blamed Ukraine and the West for shooting down Malaysia Airlines Flight 17 in July 2014 over eastern Ukraine.
+In a review of the book, scholar Taras Kuzio wrote "van der Pijl uses conspiracy theories taken from Russian information warfare and social media, such as Russia Today, to promote his claim that MH17 was brought down by a Ukrainian-Western conspiracy".